martpie/monorepo-typescript-next-the-sane-way/README.md

 This repo is an experiment to set-up a monorepo using TypeScript and some shared config.
 Everything is not perfect and "real-world" ready, but it should be a good first step.

 - **Strict TypeScript**: potential bugs are not an option
+- **Transpiled server-side code**: needed if you are going to re-use modules for both client and server-side
 - **Jest** support
 - **One TypeScript config to rule them all**: consistency first
 - **One TSLint config to rule them all**: no need to be masochist